dujushi/dujushi.github.io/_posts/2015-11-26-generate-a-dropdown-list-for-enum.md

     Tourism
 }
 {% endhighlight %}
 And we need a dropdown list for this category field.
-How would you implement this?<!-- more -->
+How would you implement this?

 ## Basic
 First, we get all values of CategoryEnum: